CrowdStrike/Cloud-AWS/Container Security/kernel-eks-implementation-guide.md

 This guide works through creation of a new Kubernetes cluster, deployment of the Falcon Sensor for Linux using Helm Chart, and demonstration of detection capabilities of Falcon Container Workload Protection.

 No prior Kubernetes or Falcon knowledge is needed to follow this guide.
-First sections of this guide focus on creation of EKS cluster, these sections may be skipped if you have access to an existing cluster.
+First sections of this guide focus on creation of EKS cluster, however, these sections may be skipped if you have access to an existing cluster.

 Time needed to follow this guide: 45 minutes.